adaptui/react/RFCs/select-component.md

   - If `autoSelect` is false, a highlighted option must be manually selected using the SPACEBAR or ENTER key.

-- Virtualize Menu: If there's a large number of options, we might need to improve render performance by using `react-virtualized`
+- Virtualize Menu: If there are large number of options, we can improve rendering performance by using `react-virtualized`

 ### Component Parts: